EQ Bank vs Wealthsimple Cash

 You are likely wondering what interest rate you can get in a High Interest Savings Account (HISA) with each of these banks.
 They both have competitive options.

 Wealthsimple’s high interest savings account is known as the Wealthsimple Cash Account.
-It is a hybrid account with a high interest rate but with the flexibility of a chequing account.
-The interest rate starts at 4%.
-Premium clients (over $100,000 in assets), and Generation clients (over $500,000) will receive 4.5% and 5% interest, respectively.
+It is a hybrid account that functions as a savings account but also has the flexibility of a chequing account.
+The interest rate starts at 1.25%.
+Premium clients (over $100,000 in assets), and Generation clients (over $500,000) will receive 1.75% and 2.25% interest, respectively.
+Not long ago, these rates ranged from 4% to 5%.

-Meanwhile, at EQ Bank, you have a few options for your high interest savings account.
+Meanwhile, at EQ Bank, you have a few options for your high interest savings account and their rates haven’t dropped quite as drastically as Wealthsimple’s since our last update.
 The first option is the EQ Personal Account.
-It has a base interest rate of 2.00% which can be topped up to 3.75% if you set up direct deposit to your account.
-However, for an everyday 3.65% interest rate with no fees or minimum balance, take a look at the new and attractive option from EQ Bank: the Notice Account!
+It has a base interest rate of 1.25% 1.0% which can be topped up to 2.75% if you set up direct deposit (minimum $2,000/month) to your account.

-A new consideration in the EQ Bank vs Wealthsimple Cash battle, is the recent introduction of the EQ Notice Account.
-This is a brand new offering in Canada that I’m super excited to see.
+A more recent consideration in the EQ Bank vs Wealthsimple Cash battle, is the EQ Notice Account, introduced in 2024.
+This was a brand new offering in Canada that we were excited to see, and while we expected other banks to follow suit, EQ Bank remains the only provider of notice accounts for Canadians.

 The EQ Notice Account is essentially a hybrid GIC/HISA with a flexible (10-day or 30-day) withdrawal period.
-You’ll receive a whopping 3.65% interest, all with no fees, no minimum balance requirement, and no tedious setting up of deposits.
+You’ll receive a very decent 2.35% interest for a 10-day period or 2.75% interest for a 30-day period, all with no fees, no minimum balance requirement, and no tedious setting up of deposits.
 It is not a teaser rate either, so you won’t have to be continuously opening new accounts and moving your money around in search of the best current interest rate.

 The account is CDIC-insured so you can rest easy knowing your money is safe.
 This is a perfect account to save up for a new car or a vacation.